 The genus name is derived from the Latin word “barbascum”, meaning “bearded plant”, in a reference to the hairy surfaces of the leaves, stems and bracts.

-Verbascum is a symbol of courage, protection and health.
+Mullein is a symbol of courage, protection and health.

 Interesting facts about Verbascum:

 This plant has a long history of use as aherbal medicine, especially in treating respiratory problems.
-It was used for the treatment of a wide range of a medical complaints, including female menstrual cycles, veins, toothaches, earaches, kidney dysfunction, gout, tuberculosis and hemorrhoids.
-It was considered one of the most important healing herbs in medieval medical practice.
+It has been used for the treatment of a wide range of medical complaints including female menstrual cycles, veins, toothaches, earaches, kidney dysfunction, gout, tuberculosis and hemorrhoids.

+Mullein was considered one of the most important healing herbs in medieval medical practice.
 Modern herbalists continue to use this plant to treat a long list of conditions.
-Today, Verbascum is considered a major anti-inflammatory herb to treat coughs, colds, sore throat, bronchitis, headache and diarrhoea.
-According to herbalists, verbascum tea helps with digestive problems.
+Today, Mullein is considered a major anti-inflammatory herb to treat cough, cold, sore throat, bronchitis, headache and diarrhoea.
+According to herbalists, Mullein tea also helps with digestive problems.